computmaxer/karma-jspm/README.md

 }
 ```

 By default the plugin will strip the file extension of the js files.
-To change that, specify the `extensionsToStrip` option:
+To change that, specify the `extensionsToStrip` option.
+If you don't want to strip any file extensions pass false;

 ```js
 jspm: {